State Taxes

 What are my Vermont Military and Veterans Employment Benefits?

-This leave of absence can be with or without pay as determined by the employer.
+This leave can be with or without pay at the discretion of the employer.
 When the Service member returns to their civilian employment they must be returned to their previous position with the same status, pay, and seniority, including seniority that accrued during their absence.

 Learn more about Vermont Employees Authorized Leave for Military Training